CmmSheparD/logbook/README.md

 # logbook

-Dairy keeper with CUI using `ncurses`.
+Dairy keeper with CUI written in C using `ncurses`.